Symone Arguello-Dada has her hands full!

 And indeed, Amina’s image is the boutique’s brand, with poster-size photographs (by Liz McCabe) and sketches of the little girl (by David Borenstein), on the walls.

-The shop is stocked from floor to ceiling with colourful and very trendy clothes for infants, toddlers and children.
-There are also toys, books, games, puzzles and much more.
+The shop is stocked from floor to ceiling with colorful and very trendy clothes for infants, toddlers, and children, just like you would find over at https://youngtrendonline.com/.
+There are also toys, books, games, puzzles, and much more.

 Symone carries natural rubber bottles and pacifiers along with other ethically made merchandise.
 She’s committed to a sustainable economy and the products she sells reflect that.